Business advice

 No advice we provide to you can, is intended to, nor will it, constitute legal advice and it should not be relied upon by you as such.

-We may engage third party contractors and suppliers to assist in providing the Services to you, including cloud-computing, accounting & legal firms and member firms of the TAG Alliance.
+From time to time, we may engage third party service providers, contractors and suppliers to assist in providing the Services to you, including cloud-based platforms, outsourced support, accounting & legal firms and member firms of the TAG Alliance.
 These third parties may be located within Australia or be located in or have business operations outside of Australia.
-These countries include, but are not limited to the United Kingdom, the United States, New Zealand and South Africa.
-Where the engagement of these third parties is considered material to your affairs or to the scope of the Services engagement, we will provide you with detailed information with respect to the nature and the extent they are used in the delivery of the Services to you.
+These countries include, but are not limited to the United Kingdom, the United States, Canada, New Zealand Philippines and India.

 1. Taxation services